Gh0st0ne/THunter/README.md

 ```
 [+]-- Need A Internet Connection tO Continue
 [+]-- Only For Educational Purposes
-[+]-- Developer Is Not Responsible For any Misuse OF IMGHIDE Tool
+[+]-- Developer Is Not Responsible For any Misuse OF THUNTER Tool

 ```